Polska / łódzkie

 K. Bielawski /

-A document from 1736 has been preserved; it refers to the trial against the town of Brzeziny, accused by the Łęczyca Province of failing to pay taxes.
-The document mentions Jewish townsfolk.
-The subsequent information goes back to 1741, when Józef Marklowicz and Józef Pellitor were mentioned.
-More specific historical sources from 1758 refer to lease agreements between the town owner Józef Lasocki and Hersz from Brzeziny, Józef Markowicz, Mejer Lewkowicz and Izrael Kuciński.
-The first census of the Jewish population was conducted on December 15, 1764.
-203 people of Mosaic faith were registered; all residents of Brzeziny and the surrounding villages.
-They constituted 7% of the total population of the Brzeziny region.
-Jews occupied 25 houses in the town proper at the time of the census.
+There exists a document from 1736 mentioning the Jewish citizens, which is connected with the trial against the city, started by Łęczyckie Province because of non-payment of taxes .
+The further information comes from 1741.
+It mentiones Joseph Marklowicz and Joseph Pellitor.
+More detailed background information comes from 1758, and relates to tenancy agreements between the owner of the city Joseph Lasocki and Hersz from Brzeziny, Joseph Markowicz, Mejer Lewkowicz and Izrael Kuciński. .
+The first census of the Jewish population was conducted on15 December 1764.
+It reported 203 people of the Jewish faith, residing in the city and surrounding villages.
+They comprised 7% of the total population of the region.
+At that time, the Jews occupied 25 houses in the town.

 Miastem zaopiekowali się: